 By examining how IMVU users guide their digital characters and interact with others in the community, student teams assembled an initial hypothesis to eliminate friction, improve conversation and foster common bonds.
 Students are building tools, environments, avatars, and associated creative elements such as fashion pieces or room décor, to test their assumptions.
 Guided by expert faculty, students are testing and iterating their designs, in real-time, within IMVU’s live platform.

 Like the vision boards of the 90s, introducing something new designed by one of our student projects.
 What if your own room told your story…what you like, what you feel, what you dream.
-Get to know our featured student Lizzie in her room:
+Get to know Team 1, Lizzie in her Blog room.

 Team 3 – Labyrinth